Li Ao: Political career

 Later that year, in June, Li claimed to the Taiwanese press that he had exclusive information from the CIA concerning the 3-19 shooting incident.
 He alleged that the real motive of the killer was to assassinate the Vice-President Annette Lu in order to garner sympathy votes for Chen Shui-bian, and that the killer had been condoned by the governing party for ulterior political reasons.
 After flashing several allegedly CIA-endorsed documents to reporters, he mailed them to Annette Lu, claiming that she needed to know the truth about the assassination attempt to the full extent.

 On 19 September 2005, Li returned to Mainland China for the first time in 56 years.
 He was invited to give speeches at Peking University, Tsinghua University and Fudan University where he was warmly received, and the trip was claimed to have had significant impact on observers of Cross-Strait relations.

 Li was a candidate for the 2006 Taipei Mayoral election, and a candidate for the 2012 Legislative Yuan elections, campaigning in Taipei City District 8 under the People First Party (PFP) banner.
 Li also satirized Mao Zedong's Little Red Book in his article.

 On 24 October 2006, Li sprayed tear gas and wielded a stun gun during a Legislative Yuan National Defense Committee meeting, forcing several members of the parliament to flee.
 He was attempting to stop debate on purchasing attack submarines and Patriot anti-aircraft missiles for $16 billion from the U.S. He was also wearing the Guy Fawkes mask from V for Vendetta.

 Personal life

+In the early 1960s, Li cohabited with Wang Shangqin, a National Taiwan University student and the younger sister of the writer Wang Shangyi.
+In 1964, Wang went to the United States for study, only to discover that she was pregnant with Li’s child.
+She gave birth to their daughter, Hedy W. Lee, out of wedlock in Seattle.
+However, during Wang Shangqin’s pregnancy, Li Ao became romantically involved with another woman, Wu Haidi.
+In 1966, Wang brought their daughter to Taiwan and briefly reconciled with Li, but their relationship ultimately ended due to his involvement with multiple other women.
+Wang has acrimonious relationships with both Li and their daughter Lee thereafter.
+After she returned to the US from Taiwan, she remarried Wen Naijian, an engineer.
+Lee, in a book published in 2004, accused Wen, her stepfather, of molesting her when she was 14, which Wang denied.

-On 6 May 1980, Li married Taiwanese writer, translator and film actress Terry Hu.
-Their love story even featured in Time.
-But the couple divorced on 28 August 1980, after 115 days in total.
+On 6 May 1980, Li married Taiwanese actress Terry Hu.
+The couple divorced on 28 August 1980.

 On 8 March 1992, Li married his second wife, Wang Zhihui (王志慧).
-They had one son and one daughter together.
-Their son, Li Kan (李戡), is a PhD student in Chinese Studies of Cambridge and an alumnus of Peking University.
+They had one son and one daughter.
+Their son, Li Kan (李戡), graduated with a BA degree in history from Peking University and with a PhD degree in Chinese Studies from the University of Cambridge.

-Li also had an elder daughter, Hedy W. Lee, from a previous relationship.

-Li died of a brain tumor at Taipei Veterans General Hospital on 18 March 2018.